thehassanbilal/docker-setup/README.md

     driver: bridge
 ```

-This setup includes a MongoDB service that the NestJS app depends on.

 ## Step 6: Run the Application with Docker Compose

-To start all services defined in the `docker-compose.yml` file, run:
+Start all services defined in the `docker-compose.yml` file with the following command:

 ```bash
 docker-compose up -d
 ```

-The `-d` flag runs the containers in detached mode (in the background).

 ## Step 7: Access Your Application